Basic discipleship banner

 Introduction to the Flow Diagram

 The above diagram is a smaller and partially adapted "The Flow" diagram.
-We have deliberately shaded out the means that people enter this flow of life in Christ (the Seeker stage) and the end stage (the Servant Leader stage).
+We have deliberately shaded out the means by which people enter this flow of life in Christ (the Seeker stage) and the end stage (the Servant Leader stage).
 They are important but are best discussed elsewhere.

 We want to show you, through this diagram, how powerful this growth dynamic adds to your understanding of discipleship.
-Each of the three stages has its own distinctive features as will be briefly discussed below.
+Each of the three stages has distinctive features, as briefly discussed below.
 Their relationship with each other is what enables us to quickly clarify what has confused Christians for many years.

 For example, we see how important discipleship is to each part of the Christian's life.
 We learn what each Christian should be focusing on in their lives.
 And perhaps most importantly, it helps us realize that Christians always need to be growing.

-The FLOW has received its name by the way a river flows.
-The river gains momentum and carries forth what it has received.
+The FLOW has received its name from the way a river flows.
+The river gains momentum and carries what it has received forward.
 As God's people, we need to continue to be replenished day by day in Christ.
 The Holy Spirit helps us through each stage of the Christian life.
-One area is not more important than another.
+One area is no more important than another.
 Each, however, has its own responsibilities and opportunities to serve.

 If you would like more information, click on one of the links below.
 This is only a brief introduction.
 Other articles on discipleship are at the bottom.